nicoarbio/up-microservices-springboot/docs/00_Domain Model.md

 - Customer: Represents a person who purchases vehicles or requests services.
 - Sale: Represents a vehicle sale operation, awarding a stock item to a customer.
 The vehicle should be marked as sold.
 - MaintenanceService: Represents a mechanical service request for a vehicle with or without available warranty.
+- Employee: Represents a person who works at the dealership, responsible for sales and services.

 ### Notes
 - A `Sale` links a `Customer`, `VehicleUnit`, and `Branch`.